State Guardianship Laws: Examples

 - Massachusetts Law About Guardianship and Conservatorship (Mass.gov)

 State Guardianship Laws: New Hampshire

-According to the statute governing guardianship of a minor, the guardian will "protect and preserve" the personal and real property assets of the minor and any income that comes from rents, income, or the sale of such property.
-The guardian is also given the authority, with the courts approval, to open a trust to which the minor's assets can be transferred.
+A guardian will "protect and preserve" the property of a minor, as well as any income from rents, income, or the sale of property.
+With the court's approval, the guardian has authority to open a trust and to transfer the minor's assets into the trust.
 This trust would end no later than the ward's twenty-fifth birthday.